karthikvenkat17/SAP-on-Azure-AppServers-Avzone-Failover/README.md

 ## Pre-Requisites
 - You have an SAP application deployed across Availability Zones in Active/Passive setup as described [here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-ha-availability-zones#activepassive-deployment)
 - SAP Database tier is running on Linux with HA configured across Availability Zones using Pacemaker.
-If database tier is on Windows
+If database tier is on Windows or not using Pacemaker Cluster (For example Oracle dataguard) a differnt trigger mechanism need to be used in place of Pacemaker Alert agent.
+Runbook can still be used for Application server switch.
 - Zone which hosts the passive node of the database has equal number of SAP application servers (as active Zone) built, configured (logon groups, batch groups, message server ACLs etc.) and shutdown.
 - The runbook leverages the [SAP Start Stop Automation Framework](https://github.com/Azure/SAP-on-Azure-Scripts-and-Utilities/tree/main/Start-Stop-Automation/Automation-Backend).
 Hence all Application servers need to have 3 mandatory tags mentioned below
     | Tag | Explanation | Example |